TechStudent10/Skate/README.md

 A custom programming language written in Python.

 ## How?
 It's basically string manipulation.
-I have no idea what a lexer and token in the language-making world is, so basically I strip, split, replace, etc. strings.
+I have no idea what lexers or tokens are in the programming language-making world is, so basically I strip, split, replace, etc. strings.

 ## Setup